Arnaud-Faure-Vaissiere/SQL-Ecommerce-Analytics/README.md

 ### Product performance

-The products generating the highest revenue are not necessarily the products sold in the highest quantities.
+The products generating the highest revenue are not necessarily those sold in the highest quantities.

-This demonstrates the importance of analyzing both:
+This highlights the importance of analysing both:

-* Revenue
+* **Revenue**
-* Sales volume
+* **Sales volume**

 rather than relying on a single performance indicator.

+The analysis also identifies products with significant cancellation volumes, providing potential areas for further investigation.

+### Cancellation Analysis

+Cancellations represent approximately **4.65% of total transaction volume according to the project's cancellation-volume indicator.**

+This indicator is calculated as:

+Cancelled quantity / (Cancelled quantity + Sold quantity)

+It measures the weight of cancellations in terms of volume and should not be interpreted directly as an order return rate.

+Cancellation analysis was also performed by customer, product, country and month to identify areas requiring further investigation.

 ### Time evolution